imperfectlink/KeyboardRenderKit/docs/source/troubleshooting.rst

 KRK2 has a new workflow that utilizes placeholders and replaces them with the keycap profile of your choosing via the KRK Panel.

+|

+My keycaps have no material on them.

+Keycaps models in KRK2 come without a material by default.
+This is so the keycaps and the capsmat can be updated independently.